 8. Nashville Farmers Market

-The Farmers’ Market traces its roots back to the 1800s, stretching from Jackson Street to Harrison Street along Rosa Parks Boulevard adjacent to the Bicentennial State Park Mall.
-It has played a vital role in the lives of things to do in Nashville.
-This is one of the best things to do in Nashville.
+The Nashville Farmers’ Market traces its roots back to the 1800s, stretching from Jackson Street to Harrison Street along Rosa Parks Boulevard adjacent to the Bicentennial State Park Mall.

-Ranked as one of the best in the country, covering about 16 acres of Music City’s urban landscape, the market is home to farmers, artisans, other merchants, eateries, a weekend flea market, and a variety of special events.
+Ranked as one of the best in the country, covering about 16 acres of Music City’s urban landscape, the market is home to farmers, artisans, other merchants, eateries, a weekend flea market, and various special events.

 9. The Parthenon